SanderMertens/colorize/README.md

 ```

 ## Embed it in your own project
 You only need to call a single function to colorize your strings.
-Simply copy the files `buffer.c`, `buffer.h`, `colorize.c`, `colorize.h` and `base.h` in your project.
-Include `colorize.h` in the file where you want to use the function, then do this:
+Simply copy `colorize.c` in your project, and call it like this:

 ```c
 char *msg = colorize("My 'pretty' colorized string");